Open In Colab Open in Kaggle

 Section 2: Measuring out-of-distribution generalization in TrOCR#

 How well does TrOCR work in practice?
-Our developer needs to know!

-Something you will see a lot of in machine learning papers are tables filled with benchmarks.
+Something you will see a lot of in machine learning papers are tables filled with model scores on various benchmarks.
 The tables in the TrOCR official paper include measures of performance on different benchmark datasets, including IAM, a handwriting database assembled in 1999.
 The base and large model variants (334M and 558M parameters) display character error rates (CER) of 3.42 and 2.89, respectively.
 That means it gets 97% of characters correct.

-“Wow!”, our developer thinks, “That’s probably good enough for my notes app!
-Guess I can go ahead and deploy it”.
+Wow!
+That’s probably good enough for our notes app, right?
+I guess can go ahead and deploy it.

 Think!
 1#